Coalition agreement: emphasis on 'the value of water'

 Rising costs

 The costs of water management are increasing due to the major challenges that lie ahead.
 Water board charges will rise in the coming years due to autonomous economic developments (such as inflation and interest rate developments).
 In addition, the board expects an increase of approximately 4% per year due to the implementation of measures and investments that have already been announced in the current Water Management Program.
-The board is aiming for a steady rate of increase in water board charges over the coming years, without any major fluctuations.
+The board is aiming for a steady rate of increase in water rates the coming years, without any major fluctuations.
 In order to moderate the tax burden on citizens and businesses, the board is making every effort to attract external financing from European and national funds.

 Coalition agreement